1. Latitude is the angular distance of a place measured in degrees _____________.

 Explanation: Eastward crossing subtracts a day.

-99. A place located at 23½° N latitude and 82°30′ E longitude would lie in:
+99. A place located at 23½° N latitude and 82°30′ E longitude would lie in_____________.

 A) Equatorial region